-Social Networking Security Best Practices
+Social Media Security Best Practices

-With the popularity of social networking sites like Facebook and LinkedIn, it is almost becoming second nature to post personal information online without questioning it.
-Keep in mind that the information you post is available for the world to see and cannot be permanently deleted from the internet.
-Just because so many people are now releasing their personal information, it doesn’t mean that it’s safe.
+With the popularity of social media sites like Facebook and LinkedIn, it has become almost second nature to post personal information online without questioning it.
+Keep in mind that what you post is available for the world to see and can’t be permanently deleted from the internet.
+Just because so many people are putting themselves “out there”, doesn’t mean it’s safe.

 - Be careful when posting pictures.
 Is there anything in the picture that you don’t want strangers to see?
 Avoid posting pictures of valuable objects that you own or that could be used to identify you, like your house or car.

-- Don’t tweet or post everything you are doing in real time, or “check-in” to places with GPS.
-This means that people you don’t trust will know where you are at all times.
-It makes you an easy target for stalking and theft.
+- Don’t share everything you do in real time or continuously “check in” to places online.
+This tells people you don’t where you are at all times and makes you an easy target for stalking and theft.
 If you’re using your smartphone and don’t want your location to be known, disable geolocation services just to be safe.